Important information about our customer phone services

 Civil engineers play a specific role in creating, improve and protecting the infrastructure that supports the way in which we live.
 They plan, design and oversee construction and maintenance of structures such as roads, railways, airports, bridges, harbor’s, dams, irrigation projects, power plants, and water and sewerage systems.

 Do you like fixing things?
 If so, perhaps working in this area will suit you.
-Expect to contribute to HPC’s operational delivery, ensuring that the vast amount of equipment used, from excavators to ride on rollers, is working safely and correctly day to day.
+Expect to contribute to Hinkley Point C’s operational delivery, ensuring that the vast amount of equipment used, from excavators to ride on rollers, is working safely and correctly day to day.

 Hinkley Point C has loads of management opportunities available both on site and off - want to get more hands on, or rather stay behind a desk?
 Hinkley Point C has it all.